nightroman/FarNet/FSharpFar/README.md

 Use `[F11]` \ `FSharpFar` \ `Uses in file` and `Uses in project` in order to get definitions and references of the symbol at the caret.
 Same file uses are shown as a go to menu.
 Project uses are shown in a new editor.
-The file is saved before the project uses search.

 ***
 ## Using F# scripts

-(See the repository directory [samples] for some example scripts.)
+(See [/samples] for some example scripts.)

-How to use F# scripts in Far Manager as tools?
+How to run F# script tools in Far Manager?

 **Running as commands**

-In order to use F# script tools in practice, use the commands like:

 ```
 fs: //exec [file = <script>] [; with = <config>] [;; F# code]